binooa/Plotting-of-Number-of-Data-Vs-Time-Graph/README.md

 To start working with Colab you first need to log in to your google account, then go to this link https://colab.research.google.com

+## First Plot - Bublle Sort

+Use following python code to start.
+Press new Cell button and paste following python code.
+To run the python program press Run icon show in the cell.
+If it shows any missing packages, Enter "pip3 install scipy" in a new cell and run.

 ```python
 import numpy as np
 import numpy as np